 What if I want to change Arizona’s right of representation?

 You can.
 It’s a simple matter, actually — you just have to specify a different methodology in your will, trust or beneficiary designation.

 Under Arizona law, you can opt out of the “per capita at each generation” approach by using the term “per stirpes”.
 If you do, then you have elected the English, or traditional, per stirpes approach.

-If your Arizona will or trust uses the phrase “by representation” or “by right of representation”, you have opted to apply Arizona’s “per capita at each generation” approach.
-If you say nothing, or if you simply say “to my children,” you’ve probably just left everything to those children who survive you (and not to their children at all).
+Use the phrase “by representation” or “by right of representation” in an Arizona will and you have opted to apply Arizona’s “per capita at each generation” approach.
+If you say nothing, or if you simply say “to my children,” you’ve probably adopted the Arizona default rule of “per capita at each generation” and you might have encouraged litigation to figure out the correct answer.
 But that’s another story for another day.

 What happens if Pat is married, or if some of Pat’s children are adopted, or … well, you get the point.
 Changes in the facts will, of course, change the result.
 A lot.
 We’re just going through this fact pattern as it is, in order to illustrate the issues.

 Do you find all of this confusing?
 That’s why you might talk with a Tucson elder law attorney before signing your will, trust or beneficiary designation.
 We’ll help you figure out how the rules apply in your family situation.